Curbside Compost Pilot

 Have you heard the good news?
 Cambridge is starting a pilot program for curbside compost pickup.

-The 1-year pilot will run from April 7, 2014 to March 30, 2015.
-The City's goal is to recruit 500-800 participating households.
-Eligible residences must be in the green area of the Monday collection route, have city trash service, and be single family homes up to multi-family buildings with no more than 12 units.
+The 1-year pilot began April 7, 2014 and continues to March 30, 2015.
+The City has recruited well over 500 participating households.
+Eligible residences are in the green area of the Monday collection route, have city trash service, and be single family homes up to multi-family buildings with no more than 12 units.
 Participation is voluntary.
-As of early February, we are focusing on maximizing participation in the multi-family buildings already signed up and still have room for another 10-15 eligible residences.
+As of mid-May, we are focusing on maximizing participation in the multi-family buildings already signed up and are evaluating whether we can take on additional eligible residences.
 (Program Flyer)

 Why is composting a good thing?